peterhinch/micropython-samples/SSD1306/README.md

 ## Release notes

-V0.2 17th Dec 2016 The ``Writer`` class now uses the framebuf pixel method.
-This trades a 2:1 drop in performance for portability between devices with different mappings.
-File ssd1306_drv.py is no longer provided as the framebuf scrolling bug is now fixed.
+V0.21 21st March 2017 The ``Writer`` class now uses the framebuf blit method.
+This works for monochrome devices using 1-bit colour mapping.
+Example code is provided for rendering to colour devices: the framebuf class does not yet offer an effective way to handle colour mapping when blitting between buffers with differing colour maps.

 Note that framebuf scrolling does not clear the exposed region of the screen.
 This is by design but see issue #2692.